Peter Baden-Powell, 2nd Baron Baden-Powell: Later career

-In May 1952 he visited Poole, Dorset and opened the new hall of the 1st Hamworthy Scouts' who had had been started by some boys from his father's 1907 Brownsea Island experimental camp.
+In May 1952 he visited Poole, Dorset and opened the new hall of the 1st Hamworthy Scouts' who had been started by some boys from his father's 1907 Brownsea Island experimental camp.
 He played his father in a pageant on the history of Scouting at the 50th Anniversary World Scout Jamboree at Sutton Coldfield in 1957.
 He was awarded: